NyawiraWachira/alx-zero_day/README.md

-My first readme at The ALX Programme
+A practice readme for The ALX Programme